berndporr/RBCZigZagAI/README.md

-# Machinelearning-Tensorflow-HealthyCellDetector
+# AI based analysis of red blood cells in oscillating microchannels
-## framegenerator.py
+## `framegenerator.py`
-Opens avi videos and extracts single frames, calculates the background and returns an image with its corresponding label (Healthy/Ill).
+Opens avi videos and extracts single frames, calculates the background and returns an image with its corresponding label.
-## celldetect.py
+## `celldetect.py`
 Returns the frame positions where the cell is detected in narrow or wide section of the zig-zag channel.
-## imageobt.py
+## `imageobt.py`
 Combines the framegenerator.py and celldetect.py to extract the frames where the cell is detected in the wide or narrow section.
-Imageobt.py returns the desired image in a tensor format with its corresponding label that can be used in Tensorflow
-## train.py
+## `train.py` (main program)
-Uses healthy and ill avi files to train and test a model where the user specifies the cell location.
+Uses native and chem mod avi files to train and test a model where the user specifies the cell location in the channel.
 It evaluates the prediction accuracy and shows a plot for the best and worst detected images.

-Usage: python train.py -n -w -h -f maxframes
+Usage: `python train.py -n -w -h -f <maxframes>`

 -w: wide channel